Simplified Graph Convolution with Heterophily: Background

 Consider a feature $\bm{x} \in \mathbb{R}^n$ on the graph, that is, a real-valued vector where each entry is associated with a node.
-The quadratic form of the normalized Laplacian is known to have the following equivalency:
+The quadratic form over $\bm{L}$ is known to have the following equivalency:

-Note that, up to a reweighting based on the nodes' degrees, this quadratic form is the sum of squared differences of the feature's values between adjacent nodes.
+Up to a reweighting based on the nodes' degrees, this expression is the sum of squared differences of the feature's values between adjacent nodes.
 Hence, the quadratic form has a low value, near $0$, if the feature $\bm{x}$ is `smooth' across the graph, that is, if adjacent nodes have generally similar values of the feature.
-Similarly, the quadratic form has a high value if the feature is `rough' across the graph, if adjacent nodes have generally differing values of the feature.
+Similarly, the quadratic has a high value if the feature is `rough' across the graph, if adjacent nodes have generally differing values of the feature.
 When $\bm{x}$ is an eigenvector of $\bm{L}$, these `smooth' and `rough' cases correspond to the eigenvalue being low or high, respectively.
 (In terms of eigenvalues of $\bm{S}$, the opposite is true, with positive eigenvalues being smooth and negative eigenvalues being rough.)
-More generally, the eigenvectors of $\bm{L}$ form a basis for any feature on the nodes, and decomposition of the feature as a linear combination of these eigenvectors separates the feature into components ranging from `smooth' to `rough' across the graph.
+More generally, decomposition of an arbitrary feature vector $\bm{x}$ as a linear combination of the eigenvectors of $\bm{L}$ separates $\bm{x}$ into components ranging from `smooth' to `rough' across the graph.
 In the graph signal processing literature~\citep{ortega2018graph,huang2016graph,stankovic2019introduction}, these smooth and rough components are also called low and high frequency `modes,' respectively, based on the eigenvalues of $\bm{L}$.

-\paragraph{Simple graph convolution} Our work is primarily inspired by the simple graph convolution (SGC) algorithm~\cite{wu2019simplifying}.
+\paragraph{Simple graph convolution} Our work is primarily inspired by the simple graph convolution (SGC) algorithm~\citep{wu2019simplifying}.
 SGC comprises logistic regression after the following feature extraction step, which can be interpreted as smoothing the nodes' features across the graph's edges: